Read in

 What does DDP mean?

 DDP stands for Delivered Duty Paid, and it is one of the most comprehensive Incoterms®.
-With DDP, the seller assumes almost all costs and risks involved in transporting the goods to the buyer.
+Under DDP, the seller takes on almost all costs and risks involved in getting the goods to the buyer — including shipping, insurance, customs clearance and any import duties.

 Pros and cons of DDP for the seller